 Speaking to some of the people working on the site, I got the impression that the foxes were considered “brazen”.
 This opinion seemed, however, largely based on the few individuals, such as the one frequenting the car park, that were very tolerant of people; several times I saw people walk past a fox sheltering in the undergrowth seemingly oblivious to its presence.
 Less than a mile down the road, foxes visited the urban gardens at dusk and, for these animals, the opening of a window was sufficient to send them darting for cover.
 A mile-or-so further on and you’re on the fringes of the New Forest where, in my experience, foxes can be frustratingly difficult to even glimpse, although their signs abound.

 The point here is to illustrate that foxes, like any other animal, are individuals and different foxes behave differently; each has a different FZ and fits at a different position along our SBC.
 Thus, we must be careful about applying our experience with one, or even several, animals to the species as a whole – the fact that some foxes are bold doesn’t mean all, or even most, foxes are bold, any more than some foxes being shy make all foxes shy.
+Indeed, some intriguing new data from Bristol University suggests that social rank and social setting affects how neophobic foxes are.

 Recently, the press has carried stories of foxes venturing into people’s houses and biting them, which raises the question of whether simply being bold also means more aggressive?
 These are invariably serious incidents, although ambiguity of the circumstances makes it difficult to draw conclusions.
 We don’t fully understand what controls boldness and aggression in animals but it does appear that areas of the mid-brain respond to hormones (especially testosterone) and certain pheromones causing aggressive behaviour in mammals.
 Scientists in the USA recently found a protein molecule in the brain of mice (called stathmin) that is crucial for triggering the fear response and when the gene that tells the body how to make the protein was removed the mice were “courageous”.